Georgian Government Punishes TI Georgia Director for Speaking Out Against Anti-NGO Laws

 AI

-Local civil society organizations (CSOs) and opposition politicians have also spoken out against the Bureau’s decision, arguing that it goes beyond their mandate of monitoring political parties and sets a dangerous precedent for restricting the activities and freedom of expression of other CSOs.
-The Bureau has also required TI-Georgia, Vote for Europe, and their leaders to disclose their financial statements, which has raised further concerns about the misuse of the law.
+Local civil society organizations (CSOs) and opposition politicians have also spoken out against the Bureau’s decision, arguing that it goes beyond their mandate of monitoring and sets a dangerous precedent for restricting the activities and of expression of other CSOs.
+The Bureau has also required TI-Georgia, Vote for Europe, and their to disclose their financial statements, which has raised further concerns about the misuse of the law.

 Read More @ civil.ge